 Investment and Retirement Accounts

-If you are modeling investment and retirement accounts, you should consider aligning rates of return with the allocation of the holdings in each account and enter an average expected return for the account.
+If you are modeling investment and retirement accounts, you should consider aligning rates of return with your asset allocation in each account.

 Retirement Accounts Example